jimandreas/SearchViewBottomNav/README.md

 repo: https://github.com/jimandreas/SearchViewBottomNav

-This repo was doing to develope a SearchView based search facility.
+This repo was intended to develop a SearchView based search facility.
-**_BUT_** It has now pivoted to developing search functionality using an EditText widget.
+**_BUT_** it has now pivoted to developing search functionality using an EditText widget.
 The demonstration app is composed using a [bottom navigation] bar as the User Interface (UI) framework.

 Code credits:

-* Android Studio Bottom Navigation Bar template
+* Android Studio Bottom Navigation Bar [template]

 It is coded in Kotlin and is based on the `BottomNavigationBar` "Hello World" template as kindly provided in Android Studio 4.1.